-Historically, PG&E has been the default power provider to customers in Northern California and customers were automatically opted in to PG&E because there was no alternative service to choose from.
-Now there is a choice.
+Historically, PG&E has been the default electricity provider to customers in Northern California and customers were automatically served by PG&E because there was no public source of power available.

-Because of the environmental benefits offered by Community Choice programs such as Sonoma Clean Power, our state legislators passed California’s Community Choice Aggregation law in 2002, making Community Choice programs the default service, resulting in competition and better options for customers.
+Due to the benefits offered by publicly-owned power programs, such as SCP, our state legislators passed California’s Community Choice Aggregation law in 2002 making public programs like SCP the default service provider.

 Customers who opt out of SCP before or within the first 60 days after the start of service with SCP can return to SCP at any time.
 Customers who opt out after the first 60 days of service with SCP will be prohibited by PG&E from returning to SCP for one year.